ISISComputingGroup/ibex_developers_manual/DAE-and-the-ICP.md

 ## The DAE and the ICP

 The Data Acquisition Electronics (DAE) is the physical hardware that reads the neutron events out of the detectors.
 IBEX communicates with this hardware via the Instrument Control Program (ICP).
+This program is also responsible for combining the neutron and sample environment data into the NeXus file.
 Additional links:

 - [Sharepoint Slides with more info on the DAE & ICP](https://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/ISISICP%20and%20DAE.pptx)